 Here in the north, roof ventilation becomes far more important than in other climates.
 Not only do we contest with drastic extremes that can result in condensation beneath roofs, but we also have to contend with ice damming as we heat our homes during winter months.
 Melting of snow during cold days is not only a sign of potentially excessive heat loss from your home, but it also indicates a high likelihood that ice damming is an issue.

-While improving the insulating performance of your home is a worthwhile consideration, it's not the sole solution to ice damming.
+While improving the insulating performance of your home is always a worthwhile consideration, it's not the sole solution to ice damming.

 Ventilation is the mechanism by which attic spaces and cathedral ceilings dissipate heat away from the roof surface.
-It also serves to regulate humidity.
+It also serves to regulate humidity and prevent condensation.
 The attic space should be approximately the same temperature as outside to mitigate ice damming.
 This will prevent the melting of snow in subzero temperatures.
 For most homes, ventilation is achieved by allowing warmer air to escape through roof vents – but this process requires vented soffits as an air intake for cooler air to enter the attic space.
 Many older homes (70’s and earlier in Greater Sudbury area) are known to have blocked soffits which, in essence, disables the roof vents.
 Intake and exhaust are both equally important.
 Blocked soffits must be unblocked whenever possible.

 Why is Too Much Snow a Problem?